-A separate program of research examined the interactive effect of provocation (instigator) and relationship commitment (inhibitor), complementing the depletion research, which used a situational disinhibitor, with research using commitment as a relational inhibitor.
-The provocation \times commitment interaction effect was significant: Across four studies using several operationalizations of IPV perpetration, partner provocation reliably predicted IPV perpetration among participants who were not strongly committed to their relationship, but this link was weaker and sporadic among participants who were strongly committed (Slotter et al., 2012).
-This interaction effect was robust across measures of commitment that employed self-reports, coder ratings, and an implicit reaction-time task.
+Provocation × commitment.
+A separate program of research examined the interactive effect of provocation (instigator) and relationship commitment (inhibitor), complementing the depletion research, which used a situational dis-inhibitor, with research using commitment as a relational inhibitor.
+The provocation × commitment interaction effect was significant: Across four studies using several operationalizations of IPV perpetration, partner provocation reliably predicted IPV perpetration among participants who were not strongly committed to their relationship, but this link was weaker and sporadic among participants who were strongly committed (Slotter et al., in press).
+This interaction effect was robust across measures of commitment that employed selfreports, coder ratings, and an implicit reaction-time task.